 An Art Gallery and gift shop.
 The site will be changing in the next 2 weeks.
 Stay tuned for updates!

 Please read below about our products and expected delivery times.

 Art, whether you create it or simply appreciate it, is a relaxing and inspiring activity.
 It can be very valuable in the treatment of depression, anxiety, traumatic stress disorder, and other mental health conditions.
-To steal from Renni Browne and Dave King: "One of the great gifts of [art] is that it allows for the expression of unexpressed thoughts..."
+I hope to raise awareness for others that struggle with their mental health by sharing my art.

 When unpacking a new shirt or hoodie with a direct-to-garment (DTG) print, you may notice a vinegar-like smell or an off-white residue.
 Don't worry, that's normal.
 It is due to the printing process.
 The solution is simply to wash the garment!
 Neither the residue or the smell are permanent and both should go away after one wash.
 Flip the garment inside out, wash it on cold, and dry on low.